josh-INfinit-E/odin-recipes/README.md

 To close the recipe I want to include a different image from homepage showing the dish

 ^^Above written before project started^^

+This is after finishing the project

+I feel like that was a really interesting challenge.
+I for sure didn't feel out of my depth with what I did but this certainly took longer than I would have atticipated.
+For sure excited with the finished product.
+I love that I included some extra info on the pages as well as additional links to other webpages outside of the recipe.
+I also like that I changed the hyperlink in the images from wiki on the index page to the recipe page so that both clickable selections take you to the same page.